 If, however, you fail to maintain safe distance in busy traffic and rear-end the car in front of you, then you’re at fault.
 Even if the driver in front of you has to quickly hit the brakes for some reason and you hit their car because you were following too closely, then the primary fault will fall to you.

-- Failing to apply the brakes within a “reasonable” amount of time
+- Failed to apply the brakes within a “reasonable” amount of time

 For more information on rear end personal injury claims, please see our page about rear end collisions.

 If the Accident Occurs while Making a Left Turn

 Accidents commonly occur while making left turns, but fault is influenced by several factors.
 If the accident occurs at an intersection where left turns are only permitted when the traffic light indicates, a driver that fails to follow the rules of the intersection is at fault.
 The same is true for a driver that doesn’t heed delayed traffic signals or other rules of the intersection.